ramblingbarney/refactored-invention/README.md

     * Clicking 'Who's Playing' link take you to the 'Who's Playing' page.

 * As a user I want to click on the video iframe and the video to start Playing
-  * Example acceptance criteria:
+  * Acceptance criteria:
     * Video Plays
     * At timed intervals the lyrics are shown in blue text
     * The answers are scored and the points awarded are shown below the answer.

 * As a user I want to see a warning message on the page if cookies are disabled in the browser
-  * Example acceptance criteria:
+  * Acceptance criteria:
     * Warning message is shown asking user to enable cookies

 * As a user I want to see a list of all players with scores from left to right using a different colour.
-  * Example acceptance criteria:
+  * Acceptance criteria:
     *  Each player that has created a login will be shown
     *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 ### Leaderboard Page User Stories

 * As a user I want to see a list of all players with scores from left to right using a different colour.
-  * Example acceptance criteria:
+  * Acceptance criteria:
     *  Each player that has created a login will be shown
     *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 * As a user I want to see a warning message on the page if cookies are disabled in the browser
-  * Example acceptance criteria:
+  * Acceptance criteria:
     * Warning message is shown asking user to enable cookies

 ### All Players User Stories

 * As a user I want to see a warning message on the page if cookies are disabled in the browser
-  * Example acceptance criteria:
+  * Acceptance criteria:
     * Warning message is shown asking user to enable cookies

 * As a user I want to see a list of all players with scores from left to right using a different colour who are currently logged in.
-  * Example acceptance criteria:
+  * Acceptance criteria:
     *  Each player that is logged in will be shown
     *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'